 - The distribution of leaflets, handbills, samples and other materials in the MacVittie College Union may occur only in a reserved area.
 When distribution is over, the organization is responsible for picking up any materials thrown on the floors throughout the building.

 - Every effort is made to reserve the type of room requested.
 A printed confirmation to ascertain the exact room assigned to your organization will be provided after the reservation is made.
 It also may be necessary to relocate a function in order to best use the facilities available.
 If this is necessary, all parties will be notified as far in advance as possible.

 - Individuals and Organizations are expected to leave the space they reserved and utilized with the same setup and in the same condition as they found it at the beginning of their reservation.
 If the room is in need of custodial services or a reset, charges may be levied accordingly.

-Online Reservation Procedures
+Section 4: Online Reservation Procedures

-Guidelines for Events On-Campus
+Section 5: Guidelines for Managing Events On-Campus